The Ultimate Guide to the Best Eye Makeup

 For a fresh, understated look that’s perfect for everyday wear, focus on soft definition.
 A simple wash of a matte, neutral eyeshadow can work wonders.
 Consider using a "No Shimmer Eyeshade" like our Envy Eyeshadow in Whisper all over the eyelid to subtly enhance your eye color.
 Then, trace a soft eyeliner along the base of your upper lashes to make them appear fuller.
 To keep the look soft and natural, finish with a coat of brown mascara instead of black.
 This approach gives you a polished, put-together feel without looking heavily made up.

-Design a Look for Special Occasions
+Creating a Stunning Look for Special Occasions

 When you want to add a little more drama for an evening out or a special event, it’s all about creating depth and light.
 If you have hooded eyes, a great trick is to apply your crease color with your eyes open, looking straight into the mirror.
 This ensures you can see the color when your eyes are open.
 Blend the shadow up toward the bone under your eyebrow to create the illusion of a higher crease, which makes your eyes appear larger.
 A touch of a light, shimmery shade like our Envy Eyeshadow in Gilded in the inner corners will instantly brighten your eyes.